straight-coding/straight-httpd-lwip-mbedtls-simulator/README.md

 | When connection disconnected or -500	| CGI_Finish(context)		| For additional cleanup	|
 | lwip error, request error, timeout, <=-400	| CGI_Cancel(context)		| For additional cleanup	|

-# Example for SSDP Response
+# Example for SSDP response

 cgi_ssdp.c processes SSDP requests.
 All information tags can be modified using API functions, e.g. GetDeviceName(), GetVendor(), GetModel(), GetDeviceUUID().
 All tags are defined and parsed by cgi_ssi.c.